 Tart cherry juice: Runners love this drink for a reason: It reduces muscle soreness after a hard workout.
 Cherries are rich in anthocyanins, pigments that help to bring down inflammation levels.
 They also contain a wide range of anti-oxidant compounds that protect the cells from free radical damage and premature ageing.

 Turmeric drinks: This incredible root is practically tasteless when added to smoothies.
 Our favourite is with oranges, lemons and pineapple (which contains bromelain – which is used in itself as a supplement as it is a powerful enzyme which slows down the growth of cancerous cells).
-But you can also make turmeric lattes, and teas and they’re a delicious way to find off inflammation and premature ageing, as well as helping you to look and feel younger for longer.
+But you can also make turmeric lattes, and teas and they’re a delicious way to find off inflammation and premature ageing, as well as helping you to look and feel fantastic.